Bali Scooter Rental. A guide with tips, Do’s and Don’ts for 2020 and beyond

 don’t rent if the scooter is in a bad state

 Let’s keep your vacation and stay enjoyable.
-If you have never rented a scooter or drove a motorized 2-wheeler before, I advise you not to rent it.
+If you have never rented a scooter or driven a motorized 2-wheeler before, I advise you not to rent it.
 Bali is not a training ground for beginners.

 This place might seem hectic for the untrained eye when we talk about traffic.
 Most tourists gasp in awe about how traffic moves in Bali.
 Even for me who has been driving here get amazed from time to time.